 - Boil a cup of white rice in 4 cups of water for 20-30 minutes (or until it becomes creamy white).

 Do not add salt or sugar.
-You can add a tablespoon of chicken powder to make it tasty.

 Don’t serve the rice warm.
 Serve at room temperature instead.